Scotty Campbell: Biography

 Campbell worked for four years as a legislative staffer in the Tennessee General Assembly for Republicans Diane Black, Brian Kelsey, Debra Maggart, and Tennessee Speaker of the House Kent Williams.

 He received anonymous threats during his campaign for the 3rd district.
 He became state Representative in January 2011.
+He did not run for re-election in 2012.

 Campbell has been a member of the Finance and Health and Human Resources committees.

 During a committee hearing on a bill to criminalize drag shows and other "adult-oriented" performances in front of children, Campbell expressed concern that the bill might be too restrictive.
-"If we're having a professional wrestling show at a county fair, and some promoter decides to have a bra-and-panties match, is that potentially a crime under this legislation," he said.
+"If we're having a professional wrestling show at a county fair, and some promoter decides to have a bra-and-panties match, is that potentially a crime under this legislation?" he asked.
 Campbell ultimately voted in favor of the bill.

-Campbell has been a member of the Bristol Chamber of Commerce, Johnson County Chamber of Commerce, and Neva Volunteer Fire Department.
+In 2023, the Tennessee House voted on motions to remove three sitting Democratic representatives for disrupting proceedings with a protest as citizens were at the capitol voicing their outrage over a mass shooting at a Nashville school that left six dead.
+Campbell voted in favor of all three resolutions: HR 63, to remove Justin J. Pearson; HR 64, to remove Gloria Johnson; and HR 65, to remove Justin Jones.
+Pearson and Jones were expelled, while Johnson was not.

+In March 2023, an ethics committee in the Tennessee General Assembly found that Campbell violated the sexual harassment policy after inappropriate conduct with two female interns, which included lewd comments and inappropriate sexual advances.
+Reportedly, the state spent thousands of dollars protecting one of the victims, including relocating her apartment, shipping her furniture home, and placing her in a hotel for the remainder of her internship.
+Campbell was only reprimanded for his actions, but resigned the same day WTVF in Nashville reported details of the ethics violations.
+Former representative Timothy Hill was appointed as the interim representative until the special election in August 2023.